Lerwick: Climate

 Lerwick has recently transitioned from a subpolar oceanic climate (Cfc) to a maritime climate (Cfb, yet closely bordering on Cfc), with cool to cold temperatures all year long.
-The lack of trees is mostly due to man clearing the islands for grazing and agriculture thousands of years ago.
+The lack of trees is mostly due to humans clearing the islands for grazing and agriculture thousands of years ago.

 Lerwick is a very cloudy town, averaging only 1,158 sunshine hours annually (about 13 percent of a year).
 February is the coldest month, with high temperatures averaging around 5.8 C. In August, the warmest month, average high temperatures are 14.7 C. This produces an extremely narrow difference for an area north of the 60th parallel.
 In average monthly precipitation, October to January are the year's wettest months, with over 130 mm of precipitation each month; May and June are the driest months, with average monthly precipitation less than 60 mm each.
 Snowfall can occur, primarily from December to March, but snow accumulation is rarely heavy and usually short-lived.
 The exposed North Atlantic location and proximity to autumn and winter storm tracks means high winds are a regular occurrence, alongside high levels of cloudiness and precipitation.
 Temperatures are likely to be slightly milder in the town centre at sea level, as the weather station is at an elevation of 82 m.

 Owing to its northerly location, winter months are extremely dark in Lerwick.
 On the day of the winter solstice it gets only 5 hours and 49 minutes of daylight.
+However, this figure doesn't give a true picture as on cloudy or overcast days the light can be fading by 1:30pm.
 In sharp contrast daylight lasts 18 hours and 55 minutes on the day of the summer solstice.
 As a result, nights never get completely dark for a period of time in summer, with dark blue elements remaining in the sky.
 The maritime influence tempers the climate effects of these swings in daylight, but in many areas of the world this latitude has hostile winters.
 Farther north in the world, only the Faroe Islands and a few places in Norway like Kinn have such high January averages as Lerwick and fellow Shetland station at Baltasound – with the warm Atlantic currents preventing ice formation.
 Only when temperatures in continental areas are record cold does Lerwick experience some cold as was the case in December 2010 during the severe cold wave affecting the British Isles and Europe that covered much of mainland UK in snow.
 Even so, average highs remained above 3 C and frosts were light.
 Mild summers are also rare with the warmest recorded month being July 2006 at an average high of 16 C.